Minimum efficiency reporting value: MERV scale

 While the lowest MERV value in each row has no minimum requirement for filtering the particle size for that row, it does have stricter requirements for all larger particle sizes than any lower MERV value.
 For example, MERV 13 has no minimum requirement for removing 0.3–1.0 μm particles (the standard specifies <75%) but has higher minimum requirements for removing 1.0–3.0 μm, 3.0–10.0 μm, and > 10 μm particles than MERV 12 and all lower MERV values.
 All other MERV values on each row do have minimum removal percentages for that row's particle size.

 Similar scales

 Two proprietary scales are used to rate sub-HEPA air filters.

-The Home Depot scale is known as filter performance rating (FPR), and is reduced from a 1–10 scale to only 5, 7, 9, and 10.
+The Home Depot scale is known as the Filter Performance Rating (FPR), and is reduced from a 1–10 scale to only 5, 7, 9, and 10.
 It measures ability to capture large particles, small particles, and weight change over the lifetime of the filter.

 The 3M scale is known as microparticle performance rating (MPR) and measures the ability to filter particles 0.3 to 1 microns.

-Although the standards measure slightly different attributes and thus, are not strictly convertible, one retailer reported the following typical equivalents:
+Although the standards measure slightly different attributes and thus are not strictly convertible, one retailer reported the following typical equivalents: